mexicanamerican/IP-Adapter-Negative/README.md

 You will need to adjust the positive and negative prompt weight to get the desired effect.

 ## Samples
-Cherry-picked examples 🤣 (Positive and negative image prompts used.)
+Cherry-picked examples 🤣 (Positive and negative image prompts only.
+Text prompts not used.)

 ![image](https://github.com/sagiodev/IP-Adapter-Negative/assets/3319909/ee07e920-e62b-41e7-9857-1fd896de00fb)